tremor-rs/tremor-www/docs/scripting/tremor-script/index.md

 > ![emit grammar](../grammar/diagram/Emit.png)

 Emit expressions enable short-circuiting the evaluation of a `tremor-script` when processing is known to be complete and further processing can be avoided.
-If no argument is supplied, emit` will return the event record.
+If no argument is supplied, `emit` will return the event record.
 If an argument is supplied, the result of evaluating the expression will be returned.
 Tremor or other processing tools can process emitted events or data using their default flow-based or stream-based data processing pipelines.

-As the content of the emitted event is user-defined, oeprators can standardise the format of the event emitted on emit from `tremor-script`
+As the content of the emitted event is user-defined, operators can standardise the format of the event emitted on emit from `tremor-script`

 :::note
 By default, if no `emit` or `drop` expressions are defined, all expressions in a correctly written tremor-script will be evaluated until completion and the value of the last expression evaluated will be returned as an `emit` message.